 In her current practice, she recreates the delicate and overwhelming experience of a hyper-mediated digital media experience through cross-stitch works.
 These cross-stitch works are not just ‘digital’ in their surface but also in their content and process.
 Just like digitized images are constantly printed, shared, reshared and kaleidoscopically reframed in media feeds, these works relentlessly change their context and meaning.
 These ‘digital drawings’ often begin with a found photograph – an exploding bus in a national protest, shattered window panes in a conflict zone, a peaceful sky over a war zone, or the rose bush outside her window.

 In her art-making, the format of the book has played a central role for Vidha Saumya.
-The powerful drawings in ‘Purdah’ (2007), which she made while studying for a Diploma in Visual Communications Design at the Srishti School of Art, Design and Technology, Bangalore, began with a curiosity about the religious and social ramifications of Islam.
-While at Srishti, Saumya was awarded a scholarship by the South Asia Foundation for an Independent Study Programme at Lahore's Beaconhouse National University, in 2007.
-In Lahore, she documented ephemeral encounters with Lahori rickshaw-wallahs in a book of illustrations titled ‘Guftagoon: Gutargoon' (2008), which prompted her to repeat the adventure with their counterparts in Bombay.
-The following year, she developed a book of drawings titled ‘Explosives’ (2009), which enacted an overheated sexual fantasy; but its shock value was blunted through a repeated assault on our senses.
+The powerful drawings in ‘Purdah’ (2007) began with a curiosity about the religious and social ramifications of Islam.
+In Lahore, she documented ephemeral encounters with Lahori rickshaw-wallahs in a book of illustrations titled ‘Guftagoon: Gutarrrgoon’ (2008), which prompted her to repeat the adventure with their counterparts in Bombay.
+The following year, she developed a book of drawings titled ‘Explosives’ (2009) and ‘Gunpowder’ (2017), which enacted an overheated sexual fantasy; but its shock value was blunted through a repeated assault on our senses.